I’m working on a recommendation system designed to suggest features to users who haven’t tried them yet, based on what other people use.

 The SVD can be used to approximate a matrix, which is useful in this kind of system.

-The SVD of a m-by-n matrix M is the collection of 3 matrices (U,Σ,V) where U is an m-by-m matrix, Σ an m-by-n diagonal matrix, and V* the conjugate transpose of an n-by-n matrix, such as M = UΣ(V*).
+The SVD of a $m \times n$ matrix $M$ is the collection of 3 matrices ($U$, $\Sigma$, $V$) where $U$ is an $m \times m$ matrix, $\Sigma$ an $m \times n$ diagonal matrix, and $V^{*}$ the conjugate transpose of an $n \times n$ matrix, such that $M = U \Sigma (V^{*})$.

 Using an example from the Wikipedia page:

-The SVD can be used to approximate a matrix: By keeping k columns of U as (Uk), k values of Σ as (Σk), and k lines of V* as (V*k), we still get M≈UkΣk(V*k).
+The SVD can be used to approximate a matrix: By keeping $k$ columns of $U$ as ($U_k$), $k$ values of $\Sigma$ as ($\Sigma_k$), and $k$ lines of $V^{*}$ as ($V^{*} k$), we still get $M \approx U_k \Sigma_k (V^{*}k)$.
+If $k$ is small enough, we can use a total number of cells lower than the original $n \times m$.

-Note: Running an SVD on a matrix as large as the Netflix one requires a special technique, which reduces
+Note: Running an SVD on a matrix as large as the Netflix one requires a special technique, which reduces these billions of cells to a few millions only while retaining a lot of information.
+See Timely Development for an example using the Netflix dataset.

 Example of matrix approximation

-Consider the following ratings table:
+Consider the following table of book ratings by users:

-Rebuilt with k=4, the matrix is the same.
+Rebuilt with $k = 4$, the matrix is the same.

-Approximation in rounded integers with k=3:
+Approximation in rounded integers with $k = 3$:

 Three ratings are wrong: (User1, Book1) and (User4, Book1) were both 1 and are now 0, (User1, Book3) was 0 and is now 1.